WISP Network Bottlenecks

 - Links/ports can’t keep up with the traffic requirements

-The other mechanism is all around buffering.
-Basically, as you have the network bottleneck and all the traffic can’t make it through, the shaper will simply buffer some of the traffic thereby adding latency and causing TCP to back off.
-This can work very effectively if you have a shaper that isn’t too deep and just buffers it a little bit and smooth out bursty behavior.
-The thing to watch out is if this buffer gets too big, it’ll add way too much latency, thereby impacting QoE.
+The other mechanism is all-around buffering.
+Basically, as you have the network bottleneck and all the traffic can’t make it through, the shaper will simply buffer some of the traffic.
+This also adds latency and causes TCP to back off.
+This works effectively if you have a shaper that isn’t too deep and just buffers it a little bit to smooth out “bursty” behavior.
+However, if this buffer gets too big, it’ll add way too much latency, thereby impacting QoE.

 As a WISP, you should aim to fine tune this piece.
 Different kind of shapers behave differently.
-Examples that we have seen across wireless networks where network bottlenecks cause buffering are –
+Examples we’ve seen across wireless networks where bottlenecks cause buffering are:

-- Access point congestion – adding up to 100s of ms of latency
+- Access point congestion, adding up to hundreds of ms of latency

 - Interference on your APs

-The common theme in this discussion is about latency and packet loss.
-These are both very critical to your customer’s QoE.
-Higher latency will result in poor VoIP, real-time gaming, and even unresponsive/slow browsing.
-Putting it concretely, to have a good VoIP call, you need a round trip time of under 150 ms. That’s from phone to phone and back again – all the way across your network, the internet, and the other party’s network.
-As a WISP, you’re only controlling half of it so you want your network to stay under 75 ms to give rest of the network to have a chance to add latency and yet have a good experience for the subscriber.
+To have a good VoIP call, for example, you need a round trip time of under 150 ms. That’s from phone to phone and back again, all the way across your network, the internet, and also the other party’s network.
+As a WISP, you’re only controlling half of that.
+As a result, you’ll want to stay under 75 ms to give the rest of the network a chance to add latency but still have good subscriber QoE.